An Overview of Stem Cell Therapy in Orthopedic Medicine

 Please note that the stem cell therapy offered by Dr. Provencher is classified as autologous because it utilizes a patient’s very own adult stem cells instead of the controversial fetal/embryonic stem cells.
 By using a patient’s own adult stem cells, the risk of disease transmission, tissue rejection and infection is eliminated.

 What are stem cells?
-For the answer to that question and more information on stem cell injections, please contact the Denver, Vail and Aspen, Colorado area office of Dr. Matthew Provencher.
-His orthopedic team is available to explain the many healing benefits of adult stem cell therapy.
+For the answer to that question and more information on stem cell injections, please contact the office of Dr. Matthew Provencher, serving patients from Denver, Vail and the Aspen, Colorado communities.
+He and his orthopedic team are available to explain the many healing benefits of adult stem cell therapy.

 Biologic Therapy FAQ